 Materials available at SAG meetings will be posted to this website, and the public is encouraged to comment on those materials using the SR 303 Corridor Study Comment Form.

-Input is being gathered from the public regarding the problems facing the Warren/Wheaton corridor, and the unique needs of our community that must be taken into account as we plan solutions for those problems.
+Input is being gathered from the public regarding the problems facing the Warren/Wheaton corridor because the unique needs of our community must be taken into account as we plan solutions for those problems.
 An initial public survey regarding the corridor received over 150 responses.
 In early June, study staff engaged directly with corridor users by conducting interviews at area bus stops.

 An open house was held on August 6th from 4pm to 7pm at the East Bremerton Community Gym (3050 Wheaton Way).
 The purpose of the open house was get feedback from the public about the problems facing SR 303 and to gather ideas on how to improve the corridor.
 About 50 community members attended the open house and provided the project team with great feedback.
-A summary of the open house comments will be posted to the webpage in mid-September.
+Additionally, the City hosted an online open house with a survey and comment period that was open between August 5th and September 6, 2019.
+You may still visit the webpage to review the open house materials at https://sr303openhouse.com/.

 For more information regarding the study please contact the project’s manager, Katie Ketterer, or use the SR 303 Corridor Study Comment Form.
 Language translation and ADA accommodations for study materials or meetings may be requested by calling Katie Ketterer at 360-473-5334.